 Pursuant to § 9-1A-26 of the Maryland State Government Article, the jackpot proceeds won at a video lottery terminal that are not claimed by the winner within 182 days after the jackpot shall become the property of the State.
 The proceeds shall be allocated as follows: 2.5% to the Small, Minority, and Women-Owned Business Account, 9.5% to Local Impact Grants, 10% to Purse Dedication, 1.5% to the Racetrack Facility Renewal Account and the remainder to the Education Trust Fund.
+In March 2020, the State of Maryland's Governor issued an Executive Order which extended the unclaimed prize deadline from 182 days until 30 days after the State of Emergency due to COVID-19 was lifted.
+The grace period for tickets that reached their expiration dates during the COVID-19 pandemic expired on June 30, 2021.
+The unclaimed prize deadline has returned to 182 days.

 Pursuant to § 9-1A-27(d) of the Maryland State Government Article, the proceeds of table games include a 5% allocation to Local Jurisdictions, in which the casino is located.
-The casino share of the proceeds is 80%, and the Maryland Education Trust Fund is allocated the remaining amount.
+The casino's share of the proceeds is 80%, and the Maryland Education Trust Fund is allocated the remaining amount.